 Notice in this passage that God loves people and saves them from perishing.
 Listen to the clear message.
 God gave His Son, Jesus Christ, so that I would not perish.
 I must believe that God gave His Son for me, or I will perish.
 If I believe, then I will have eternal life.
 Let us go through these concepts one by one.

 According to the Bible, everyone has sinned.
 Let this concept sink in for a minute.
 Not only you, but all of your family, friends, and everyone you know have sinned.
 All of the people you care most about, including yourself, suffer from sin.
 Sin means that you fall short of the glory of God.
-You have done things that shame you, or things that you know do not please God.
+You have done things that shame you, or things that you know did not please God.
 Consider the ten commandments.
 Have you ever told a lie?
 Have you ever coveted anything?
 Have you ever dishonored your mother or father by the things you did or said?
-If you answer yes to anyone of those questions, then you are a sinner.
+If you answer yes to any one of those questions, then you are a sinner.
 Now let us see what the Bible says about the impact of sin.

 Sin has a tremendous consequence: death.
 Sin spiritually separates you from God’s blessings forever, and condemns you to eternal suffering.
 When you die in your sins, you receive the punishment your sins deserve.
 People often make fun of hell, but God describes a lake of fire that burns forever as the place where unbelievers will be condemned for eternity.